Lumi-supercomputer/lumi-self-learning/content/19b-object-storage-lumio.md

 LUMI-O is a S3 compatible object storage, based on Ceph Reef (v18.2.2).

 Some benefits of LUMI-O:
-- LUMI-O can fit up to 30 PB of data per project
+- LUMI-O can fit up to X? of data per project (30 PB all together)
 - Data lifetime on LUMI-O is the same as your project lifetime
 - Can be used as a backup of your data that you have on your /project and /scratch locations
 - Can be used to share data outside of project members (privately, or making the content public)